SLdragon/wiki-teamsfx/How-to-configure-WEBSITE_RUN_FROM_PACKAGE-in-Azure-App-Service.md

 # How to disable run from package
 1. Remove `WEBSITE_RUN_FROM_PACKAGE` app setting from your Azure App Service.
 1. If your project is built by nodeJS and you already have a `web.config` file in your project root, you can keep this file and everything is fine now.
 If you want to delete the `web.config` file, remember to [enable the build process](https://learn.microsoft.com/en-us/azure/app-service/deploy-zip?tabs=cli#enable-build-automation-for-zip-deploy) or set `SCM_SCRIPT_GENERATOR_ARGS=--node` (This option will also need you to upload all the dependencies to the Azure App Service).
+1. Adjust your .webappignore file at the project root, make sure all source code is not excluded by this file.
+This file excludes *.ts files by default.
+If you enabled the build process during deploy, you should upload all the source code to the App Service.
+If you use `SCM_SCRIPT_GENERATOR_ARGS=--node` option or keep the `web.config` at the project root, skip this step.

 # Q&A
 ## Deployment failed, and a `FAILD TO INITIALIZED RUN FROM PACKAGE.txt` file was in my wwwroot folder.